-- 1. The Contractor acknowledges the responsibility of Canada to ensure, for its employees, a healthy work environment, free of harassment.
-A copy of the Policy on Harassment Prevention and Resolution, which is also applicable to the Contractor, is available on the Treasury Board Web site. - 2.
+- The Contractor acknowledges the responsibility of Canada to ensure, for its employees, a healthy work environment, free of harassment.
+A copy of the Directive on the Prevention and Resolution of Workplace Harassment and Violence, which is also applicable to the Contractor, is available on the Treasury Board Web site. - 2.
 The Contractor must not, either as an individual, or as a corporate or unincorporated entity, through its employees or subcontractors, harass, abuse, threaten, discriminate against or intimidate any employee, contractor or other individual employed by, or under contract with Canada.
 The Contractor will be advised in writing of any complaint and will have the right to respond in writing.
 Upon receipt of the Contractor's response, the Contracting Authority will, at its entire discretion, determine if the complaint is founded and decide on any action to be taken.